solutionexchange/TemplateDependenceChecker/README.md

 Copy the folder "TemplateDependenceChecker" into the folder "plugins" of your CMS installation.
 Switch to Server Manager and import the plugin via "Administer Plug-Ins" - "Plug-Ins", action menu "Import Plug-In".
 Assign it to all your desired projects and set the appropriate user rights there if necessary.
+Activate it.

 The plugin then appears in the action menu of every content class node within these projects.